Worth-NL/NotifyNL-OMC-Obfuscated/Documentation/OMC - Documentation.md

 - Receiving a _decision_
 - Receiving a _message_

-### 5.2.2.
-Examples of notifications
+### 5.2.1.
+Case Created

+Notifies the respective party (e.g., a citizen or an organization) about the case being open for them.
+For the residents of The Netherlands the case is related to their unique personal identification number **BSN** (_Burgerservicenummer_), thanks to which their contact details and contact preferrences can be retrieved (whether they want to be notified and which notification method they prefer, e.g. by Email, SMS, etc.).

+#### 5.2.1.1.
+Notification

+Any **OMC** workflow relies on receiving the (initial) notification event from **Open Notificaties** Web API service to trigger the processing business logic.
+This notification is in _JSON_ format and can be also passed from outside to HTTP Requests while using **Swagger UI** or **Postman** - to test or simulate the desired **OMC** behavior.
+This way the initial event from **Open Notificaties** Web API service can be stubbed.

-These are the examples of the structure of _JSON payloads_ to be used as initial notifications for testing or development purposes:
+This is the example of a structure of _JSON payload_ to be used as initial notification for testing or development purposes:

-#### 5.2.2.1.
-Cases

-**Scenarios using this notification:**

-- Case created
-- Case status updated
-- Case closed

 ```json
 {